exercism/javascript/CONTRIBUTING.md

 `README.md`: the description that shows up on the student's exercise page, when they are ready to start.
 It's also downloaded as part of the exercise's data.
 The `README.md`, together with the `<slug>.spec.js` file form the contract for the implementation of the exercise.
 No test should _force_ a specific implementation, no `README.md` explanation should _give away_ a certain implementation.
-The `README.md` files are [generated][doc-readme], which is explains [here][doc-readme].
+The `README.md` files are [generated][doc-readme], which is explained [here][doc-readme].

-- This file may need to be _regenerated_ in order to sync with the latest canonical data.
+- This file may need to be _regenerated_ to sync with the latest canonical data.
 - You may contribute track specific `hints.md`, as listed in that [document][doc-readme]
-- You may improve the track specific `exercise-readme-insert.md`, and regenerate all the READMEs.
+- You may improve the track-specific `exercise-readme-insert.md`, and regenerate all the READMEs.

 For _concept_ exercises, `README.md` is generated from the various docs inside the exercise `.docs` directory.